acosmicflamingo/BartyCrouch/README.md

 ---

-### Exclude specific Views / NSLocalizedStrings from Localization
+### Exclude specific Views / CFLocalizedStrings from Localization

 Sometimes you may want to **ignore some specific views** containing localizable texts e.g. because **their values are going to be set programmatically**.